Dataset Consumer trends time series

 The quarterly consumer trends data are typically published around 90 days after the end of the calendar quarter.

-This release contains data that are consistent with the UK National Accounts, the Blue Book: 2022, to be released on 31 October 2022.
-As such data from Quarter 1 (January to March) 2021 within this release are subject to revision in line with the National Accounts Revisions Policy.
+This release contains data that are consistent with the UK National Accounts, the Blue Book: 2022, released on 31 October 2022.
+As such data from Quarter 1 2021 within this release are subject to revision in line with the National Accounts Revisions Policy

 The Blue Book is the UK’s annual compendium of national accounts data and incorporates a number of improvements to methods and sources into the UK National Accounts.

 The reference year and last base year for all chained volume measure estimates is 2019.
-Further information on latest developments and changes implemented in Blue Book 2022 can be found in the article, Proposed changes to be implemented in Blue Book and Pink Book 2022.
+Further information on latest developments and changes implemented in Blue Book 2022 can be found in our Proposed changes to be implemented in Blue Book and Pink Book 2022 article.

 HHFCE includes spending on goods and services except for: buying or extending a house, investment in valuables (for example, paintings and antiques), or purchasing second-hand goods.
 Explanations for these exceptions and the related concepts are available in our Consumer trends QMI.